ItaiAxelrad/open-spec/docs/_partials/072100 Thermal Insulation2.md

 ## General

 1. SUMMARY
    1. Section Includes
    1. Furnishing and installation of mineral or glass fiber insulation in the walls indicated on the Drawings, and rigid insulation required for roof and foundation walls.
    1. Related Sections
    1. Section 054000 - Cold formed metal framing
    1. Section 075300 - Elastomeric Membrane Roofing
    1. Section 092900 - Gypsum Board System
 1. SUBMITTALS
    1. Comply with all pertinent provisions of Section 013300.
    1. Provide product data for all products to be utilized.
    1. Submit manufacturer's catalog data, performance information, and published certification data indicating compliance with the specifications.

-   1. PRODUCTS
+## Products

    1. MATERIALS
    1. Mineral or Glass Fiber Insulation Batt
    1. FS HH-I-421E, Type I.